The Latest AnyDesk Scams: Is AnyDesk Safe To Download?

 • Ask recruiters how they found you.
 If they mention a staffing agency that you don’t recognize, this is a red flag.
 If they found you on social media, consider how believable that is based on the information you’ve made public about your job search.

 • Find out as much as you can about your job duties.
-Work-from-home scams are generally vague about what the position requires.
+Fake recruiters promoting work-from-home scams are generally vague about what the position requires.
 A legitimate recruiter should be able to describe the position in deep detail and tell you exactly what’s expected of you.

 💡 Related: How To Spot a Fake Job Scam (20 Early Warning Signs)